 Find Your Inspiration

 One of my favorite workarounds is to choose a color from something I already have.
-This works really well if I need to design something that matches a company logo and or if I have already found something particularly inspiring.
+This works really well if I need to design something that matches a company logo.

-I recently collaborated with a group to create an elearning module for my child’s teacher to assist in their efforts to integrate Kahoot! with Zoom amid the Covid-19 pandemic.
+I recently collaborated with some friends to create an elearning module for my child’s teacher.
+She needed help integrating Kahoot! and Zoom.
 Our entire color scheme was based on a color we grabbed from the Kahoot logo.

 Grabbing colors from existing images is easy.
 Many software applications offer an eyedropper tool that will snag the color code from a specific source image.
-There are also several chrome extensions with this functionality.
+There is also a chrome extension with this functionality.

 Once you’ve got the code, you can use a color scheme generator (such as this one) to find complementary colors to complete your palette.
-I can’t recommend these online generators enough.
-Not only do many include an eyedropper tool, but they’ve already done the hard work of finding colors that match.
+I highly recommend these online generators.
+They do a great job of eliminating guesswork.

 Borrow from a Pro